ByteChef LogoByteChef

 Items [STRING]

-Up to 4 sequences where the API will stop generating further tokens.null
+Up to 4 sequences where the API will stop generating further tokens.false

-seedSeedINTEGERKeeping the same seed would output the same response.null
+seedSeedINTEGERKeeping the same seed would output the same response.false

 useNumaUse NUMABOOLEAN